Overseas? Join us on the “new frontier” and become an AAFSW Post Coordinator!

 at your post, to be passed on to the other Coordinators and the AAFSW Board.

 8. Be a leader in peer-to-peer support.
 AAFSW is based on the idea of Foreign Service community members voluntarily helping each other.
-Talk to your CLO (or Management/FLO if there is no CLO) and others about what you can do as an AAFSW volunteer to help bring your community together.
+Talk to your CLO (or Management/GCLO if there is no CLO) and others about what you can do as an AAFSW volunteer to help bring your community together.

 9. Share questions, best practices and creative ideas with the other Coordinators.